epicabsol/TurboFingerspelling/README.md

 ----
 - Make the word transition time independent of spelling speed
 - Make the UI look nicer?
-- Move the WordList selected index by one when a word is deleted
 - Save window positions and states